Frequently Asked Questions

 05 Does your club offer a weightlifting program as part of your track & field training?

-Yes for our fall/winter indoor season, and no for our summer season.
+Yes, we do for our fall/winter indoor season.
 We do not offer a weightlifting program for our summer outdoor season because our summer outdoor season is not as long as our fall/winter indoor season.
 Plus, many of our athletes come to us directly from their spring school season and therefore are well past the general preparation phase of training where most of the strength development typically occurs.

 It is vital that we include a weightlifting program for our longer fall/winter indoor season to supplement our running, jumping, and throwing practices.
 Having a lifting program during our fall/winter indoor season helps our athletes strengthen their bodies to avoid injuries due to the high demands we place on them and due to the fact most of our training takes place outside.
 Training outside during the winter helps our athletes acclimate to the cold temperatures our athletes compete in during the early part of their school's spring track and field season.

 Because we know we live in a low economic area, we want our costs to be as affordable to the community as possible, so our athlete registration fee is set at $200 a season.
-While other clubs in the Treasure Valley charge upwards of $190 for a season, practice 8 days a month (with no weightlifting), and only participate in 1 or 2 indoor meets, we practice 24 days a month (to include weightlifting) and aim to participate in 2 to 5 indoor meets depending on availability.
+While other clubs in the Treasure Valley charge upwards of $190 for a season, only practice 8 days a month (with no weightlifting during the winter/indoor season), and participates in a limited number of meets (1 or 2 winter/indoor meets and 2 or 3 major summer/outdoor meets), we practice 24 days a month (to include weightlifting during the winter/indoor season) and aim to participate in 2 to 5 indoor and outdoor meets depending on availability.
 We also offer a 10% discount per athlete living in the same home.
 We offer military families a 15% discount per athlete.
 We offer adult race-walkers a 70% discount per athlete.
 To take advantage of these savings, click here to begin the registration process.

 There will be costs associated with travel to/from competitions that athletes will evenly share, such as van rental & fuel costs and hotel accommodation costs.
 All competition-associated costs will be itemized and presented to parents and athletes via our athlete pool account spreadsheet.
 Associated costs vary per competition and can range somewhere between $70 and $160 depending on where we're traveling, how long we'll be there, whether the athlete will be rooming with his/her parents or sharing a room with other athletes, whether the athlete will be traveling to/from the competition with parents or in the team van, and how much the athlete will be able to earn via his/her fundraising effort.
 We also do not put pressure on any athlete or parent to travel for competitions as each individual family's financial situation is unique; but, if the family's goal is to make the athlete a better runner, jumper, or thrower then we will emphasize that the only way to get better is via hard work and competing against top level athletes both within and outside of Idaho.